Seminioni/bgs-test/README.md

 ## TO-DO
 - [ ] Finish UI.
 Currently not implemented at all
-- [ ] Resolve login/logout issues in deployed version at Netlify
+- [x] Resolve login/logout issues in deployed version at Heroku

 ## Login credentials
 ```